Categories

 • a false statement made that harms another person, you may be sued for defamation; and

-• in order to commit or help someone who committed a crime, may be obstruction of justice or criminal conspiracy
+• to commit or help someone who committed a crime, may be obstruction of justice or criminal conspiracy

 In civil case matters, the party who has suffered damages as a result of the misrepresentation will be awarded a monetary award by the court.